 It was during the George W. Bush era that I landed in Paris and stepped into a cab.
-The driver didn’t speak much English but I gave him a paper with my hotel’s address written on it and we were off on our way.
+The driver didn’t speak much English and I wasn’t as adept with the French language as I am today, but I gave him a paper with my hotel’s address written on it and we were off on our way.

 The French cab driver, in his broken English, asked.
 “From England?”